alexesba/simple-react-boilerplate/README.md

 │   ├── index.html
 │   └── style.css
 ├── coverage
-├── index.ejs #ejs template which is used on production env.
+├── index.ejs #ejs template which is used on production and development env.
-├── index.html #index file used for development env.
 ├── index.js #entry file for webpack compilations in other word our main file ├── package.json #package dependencies and dev-dependcies.
-├── runtime.webpack.config.js
 ├── src
 │   ├── components
 │   │   ├── App